learn-compsci/webtop/README.md

       - Linux-based: https://docs.docker.com/engine/install/

 3. Now, start `webtop` via the scripts we provide.
-      - Windows: double click on `windows.bat`
+      - Windows: double click on `windows.bat`.
+You may have to click "More Info" on the popup that appears to force Windows to run this script.
       - Mac/Linux: see the advanced commands below (`docker compose up`) in your Terminal.

       You may need to right-click on the file and make it executable in some way, or click yes on a popup, before it can run.
 The scripts should cause a terminal window to pop up and stay open.